UniBreakfast/pacergame-rulebook-with-gpt/README.md

   - **Measurement Units:** The amount of activity is determined by the player upon creation, using any suitable units (e.g., times, minutes, reps, sets, pages, meters, liters).

+  - **Difficulty Assignment:** Each activity is assigned a subjective difficulty level by the player upon creation, on a scale from 1 to 10.
+This difficulty affects the cost of quests derived from the activity.

 - **Quests (QS):**

   - **Initiation:** Players decide the desired duration of a quest in days, limited only by their available Confidence Points (CP).